 Being able to see farther down the road allows you to judge the depth of potential potholes and the presence of other obstacles.
 This added visibility also gives the driver more time to assess and maneuver around obstacles.

 6. Newer, sophisticated vehicles aren’t necessarily better vehicles for Costa Rica.

 In my experience of having vehicles repaired, I have found that older and less sophisticated machines suffer fewer breakdowns.
 Older vehicles have fewer parts that can fail, the parts are cheaper and you are more likely to find multiple sources for parts needed.
 Though electrical and electronic components raise the performance, comfort and reliability of vehicles in general, Costa Rica’s climate and road conditions make these enhancements more prone to failure.

 First, remember that Costa Rica measures distances in kilometers, not miles.
 The speed limit is not always posted on road signs.
 Often, speed-limit changes are indicated by painted numbers on the road itself.

 It is not uncommon while driving in Costa Rica to be stopped by police.
 Be prepared by having your papers in order and obeying all of the laws.
 Unattended vehicles should be locked.
 Do not leave belongings unattended in a vehicle, locked or otherwise, as this may be an invitation to thieves.

-Rick Chalmers is a licensed mechanic and emissions technician with more than 30 years of experience in automotive repair.
-E-mail him at [email protected] with questions or comments.
+Written by Rick Chalmers who is a licensed mechanic and emissions technician with more than 30 years of experience in automotive repair.